 These days CalMac ferries themselves are all part of the experience.
 If you've not been on one for a while you will see what I mean.
 They've never been more comfortable and their cafes and shops never better stocked.
 In this Year of Food and Drink Scotland you can sip a Tobermory whisky from Mull as you tuck into a steak and Arran Ale pie, or savour Skye tablet, Lewis black pudding, Barra fish or Lockerbie Cheddar in the famous CalMac 'n' Cheese.

 The journey possibilities are almost endless as CalMac now sail 27 routes to 24 destinations in the Hebrides, Firth of Clyde and on the mainland.
 I recommend taking a day trip if you're short on time.
-Calmac's Go Days Out brochure features myriad options.
+Calmac's NEW - Day Adventures! brochure features myriad options.
 Some of my favourites include the grand Mount Stuart Experience on Bute, the Visit Staffa and the Family Whalewatch cruise from Oban.

 You can get active in the great outdoors on organised CalMac day trips too.
 How about an Islay Wildlife Sea Safari, which includes an Arran Sea Adventures boat trip in search of seals, dolphins and whales?
 Or the Discover Rum Walking Tour on one of my favourite isles for hiking?
 Did you know too that you can even swim with seals on a new tour from Tobermory?

 The only downside of a day trip with CalMac is that it always leaves me wanting more!
 I'm a big fan of a weekend ferry break or a longer trip out around the isles.
-In this year's CalMac Go Explore 2015 brochure [61Mb] I've written a piece on what fun ferry holidays are for families, but I'd recommend them to everyone, whether you are seven or seventy, want to relax in a seafood restaurant just the two of you, or yearn to bash up a Munro mountain with likeminded friends.
+I've written a piece on what fun ferry holidays are for families, but I'd recommend them to everyone, whether you are seven or seventy, want to relax in a seafood restaurant just the two of you, or yearn to bash up a Munro mountain with likeminded friends.

 With CalMac's choice of tickets and passes the flexibility is there too.
 Every year I always make sure to fit in a trip 'Doon the Watter'.
 I love the Firth of Clyde isles of Arran, Bute and Cumbrae.
 Cumbrae is great for cycling around and just relaxing, while Bute tempts walkers and beach lovers.
 Arran is eulogised as 'Scotland in Miniature' and it really does cram in a lot with beaches, a distillery, brewery, mountains and a great food and drink trail.
 You'll find wildlife throughout all these isles and golf courses aplenty too.